marksmccann/boost-js-toolip/README.md

 Name | Default | Description
 --- | --- | ---
-activeClass | `"is-visible"` | the class added to the tip when activated tipClass | `"tooltip"` | a class added to tip and used to prefix placement class and id placement | `"top"` | the position of the tip relative to the source.
+activeClass | `"is-visible"` | the class added to the tip when activated tipClass | `"tooltip"` | a class added to tip and used to prefix placement class placement | `"top"` | the position of the tip relative to the source.
 Options: top, left, right, center. margin | `10` | the number of pixels from the source element onShow | `null` | a callback function called after the tooltip is made visible